STAPM/smoking_policy_analysis/README.md

 1. A population data sample with details of tobacco consumption from the Health Survey for England.
 These data are for ages 11--89 years and years 2001--2016.
 The data have had missing values for key socio-economic variables imputed.
 2. Smoking transition probabilities - three files covering smoking initiation, quitting and relapse.
-3. Cause-specific rates of mortality that have been forecast into the future.
+3. Cause-specific rates of mortality and mortality.
+4. Estimates of the cost of hospital care and health state utility values.

 ## Model processes
-The model is run by the function `stapmr::SmokeSim_forecast()`.
-This function can recapitulate the past trends in smoking observed in the HSE, allowing validation of the model predictions against the observed data.
-It also allows the forecasting of future smoking, based on our forecasts of the continuing trends in mortality and in the smoking transition probabilities.
+The model is run by the function `stapmr::SmokeSim()`.
+This function similates smoking trends and then adjusts them for the effect of a policy or intervention.

 The smoking model is an individual-based simulation of the population dynamics of smoking (see the [mathematical model framework](https://stapm.gitlab.io/stapmr/articles/smoking_model_maths.html)).
 The model simulates individual movements among current, former and never smoking states as they age.
 The simulation proceeds in one year time steps.
 At each time step, a sample of new individuals are added to the simulated population at the youngest age of 11 years.
 In each year of the simulation, **survival** is simulated by assigning each individual a relative risk for each disease based on their smoking state; individuals are then removed from the population according to their probabilities of death from each disease, accounting for differential risk by smoking status. **Behaviour change** is simulated in terms of individual transitions among smoking states, and time since quitting for former smokers is updated; each individual is assigned the smoking transition probability that matches their age, sex and IMD quintile for the year being simulated. **Demographic change** is simulated by ageing individuals by one year, and adding new individuals at the youngest age; the number of individuals added at the youngest age in each year is proportional to either the observed or [projected population sizes](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationprojections) (based on the primary population projection) for that age and year.